-How to Study for the Shelf Exams & Step 2 CK…And Impress Residencies
+How to Study for the Shelf Exams & Step 2…And Impress Residencies

-Studying for the shelf exams and Step 2 CK can be an intimidating endeavor!
-Your goal this year is to get ready for residency and match into the program of your dreams, but what do programs care most about?
-Rotation grades (for which the shelf plays a major role), your Step 1 score (albeit, less important than Step 2), and Step 2 CK scores (which are tied tightly to your shelf scores and knowledge).
+Studying for the shelf exams and Step 2 can be an intimidating endeavor!
+Your goal this year is to get ready for residency and match with your dream program, but what do programs care most about?
+Rotation grades (for which the shelf plays a major role), your Step 1 performance (which is now pass/fail as of January 2022), and Step 2 scores (which are tied tightly to your shelf scores and knowledge).
 As a tutor for medical students, I have plenty of tips about how to excel on your exams and impress residency programs.

 1. The Learning Phase